We are always hiring amazing technicians! Click here to inquire. | Asian Imports

 If you park your vehicle outside, you are exposing it to all sorts of critters that would love to use it for nesting, food storage and shelter.
 There are plenty of pictures online of people who've discovered there was more than an engine under the hood.
 In one case, the driver of an SUV started to smell a slight burning odor when she was driving.
 Turned out to be 200 walnuts and a lot of grass had been stored there by some industrious squirrels preparing for the upcoming cold weather.
 The SUV owners had their vehicle inspected not long before this happened, but it doesn't take some animals long to set up house in what they think is the ideal spot to make their winter home.
 Obviously, that can create problems.
 Squirrels, mice, rats and other small animals can chew through hoses and wires.
 Plus what they store as food and nesting material may prevent engine parts from moving the way they are supposed to.
 Imagine a radiator fan that wo ... read more

-Buying a new car in Las Vegas and Henderson is always a big financial decision.
+Buying a new car in Las Vegas is always a big financial decision.
 The allure of that new car smell is powerful, to be sure.
 But what if your current car is still in good shape?
-How do you decide?People in Las Vegas and Henderson who've been used to driving a new car every three to five years may be having second thoughts in this economy.
-For many, the question is, how does the certainty of a new car payment stack up against uncertain repairs for a car that may be out of warranty?For purposes of our discussion, let's assume you live right here in Las Vegas and Henderson and have a five year old vehicle.
+How do you decide?People in Las Vegas who've been used to driving a new car every three to five years may be having second thoughts in this economy.
+For many, the question is, how does the certainty of a new car payment stack up against uncertain repairs for a car that may be out of warranty?For purposes of our discussion, let's assume you live right here in Las Vegas and have a five year old vehicle.
 It's now paid off.
 If you keep it, you fear that there'll be some repairs over the next five years, but you really don't know what to expect.
 For help we turned to maintenance and repair information for cars and trucks.
 With this data, they project likely service and repair costs for a particular make and model.
-They're able ... read more
+They're able to use manufacturer's mainte ... read more

 Categories:

-What to Do in Case of an Accident in Las Vegas and Henderson
+What to Do in Case of an Accident in Las Vegas

 Categories: